On Monday night, thousands of girls in Manchester, England, were doing the same exact thing: Getting ready to see Ariana Grande in concert.

 "Honestly, for over a year I thought an Ariana Grande was something you ordered at Starbucks," he continued.
 "Too soon?"

-Due to the overwhelming response, he deleted the tweets, but Leavitt's crass comments play right into the hands of the narrative that teen girls are vapid and the things they like are frivolous.
+Due to the overwhelming negative response, he deleted the tweets; but Leavitt's crass comments play right into the hands of the narrative that teen girls are vapid and the things they like are frivolous.
 What Leavitt, and all who share his opinion, misses is that teen girls are essentially culture creators.
 They shape pop culture, fashion and, yes, even politics.

 "The joy of teenage girls is the heart of pop, and it is often misunderstood, if not patronized and dismissed," music critic Dorian Lynskey wrote in a piece for the New Statesman on Tuesday.

 Like Reyna, Lynskey noted that concerts aren't always solely about the singer who's performing, though they're an important piece of the equation.
 Lynskey calls the pop star "a vessel for a mess of inchoate desires and thrilling, confusing sensations."